okfn-brasil/querido-diario/CONTRIBUTING.md

 *Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project, you agree to abide by its terms.*

+At this moment, the project's coverage (cities with implemented spiders) milestones are:

+- All capital cities;
+- All the cities with a population above a hundred thousand people (according to IBGE's 2020 estimations).

+If you want to help us reach these goals, we're tracking the progress of implemented spiders in the [COVERAGE file](COVERAGE.md).
+However, if you want to submit a spider outside of these milestones we would be glad to have it too!

+> Note: the project's scope is on the *executive branch*, other branches may become part of the scope in the future, but are not the focus right now.

-Since Diário Oficial seeks to become a trustful source of official governmental announcements, every data source must also be trustful.
+> Note: since Querido Diário seeks to become a trustful source of official governmental announcements, every data source must also be trustful.
 A private company publishing government gazettes without official permission, for instance, is not a trustful source.

-At this moment, the project aims for the 100 top Brazilian municipalities by population, collecting all the gazettes since 2015.
-If you want to help us reach this goal, we're tracking the progress of crawlers in [CITIES.md](CITIES.md) file.
-Have a look at it if you want to know where contributors are already working.

 ## Starting to contribute